School Emergency Preparedness for Students with Disabilities

 API’s Impact

-Our model bill encourages states to require all of their school districts to create individualized emergency plans for students with disabilities.
-Protocols must be established among school board officials, special education teachers, students with disabilities, parents, and local first responders.
+Our model bill encourages states to require all of their school districts to create individualized emergency preparedness plans for students with disabilities.
+Protocols and training guides must be established among school board officials, special education teachers, students with disabilities, parents, and local first responders.
 If we are not protecting our children and ensuring they are not at risk, who will?